 Everyone knows that the bullseye is the place to hit in a dartboard to earn maximum points.
 What they might not realize, however, is that the bullseye is actually split into two different scoring regions.

-The inner and outer ring of the bullseye are worth two different points.
+The inner and outer rings of the bullseye are worth two different points.
 The outer ring of the bullseye is worth 25 points.

 The inner circle of the ring is worth 50 points.